-The aim of the NDIS is to create independence and inclusion, and that includes providing suitable homes in mainstream settings.
-So no more segregated group homes – more homes in regular neighbourhoods.
-Federal funding for NDIS recipients has increased demand for specialists in the accessible housing field.
-To assist designers and builders.
+The aim of the NDIS is to create independence and inclusion.
+And that includes providing suitable homes in mainstream settings.
+So no more segregated group homes, but more homes in regular neighbourhoods.
+The Summer Foundation’s guide for designing homes for inclusion and independence is a great reference for designers and builders.
 They are keen to build sector capacity and share knowledge and resources.

 To assist designers and builders produce specialist housing, Summer Housing has produced design guidelines, Designing for Inclusion and Independence – An Explanatory Guide to support the Briefing and Design of Accessible Housing.

 While the guide is focused on specialist disability accommodation (SDA housing), the guide is also useful for mainstream housing if read in conjunction with the Livable Housing Design Guidelines.